-Anyone with a concussion should be checked by a health care professional if at all possible.
+Anyone with a head injury and possible concussion should be checked by a health care professional.
 If you’re the one with the injury, don’t rely solely on your own assessment for signs you’re getting worse and need reevaluation.

 Trouble staying alert

-If the victim is not attentive and fully oriented within at least 30 minutes after the trauma, that’s a big concern.
-However, the Mayo Clinic explains that some concussion symptoms may not show up immediately.
-Monitor the victim for signs of confusion, amnesia around the traumatic event, and delayed responses to questions.
+If the person with a head injury is not attentive and fully oriented within at least 30 minutes after the trauma, that’s a concern.
+Monitor the person for signs of confusion, amnesia around the traumatic event, and delayed responses to questions.

 Bleeding from the ear

-If you’re not sure that there’s been a direct injury to the ear, get evaluated: Blood dripping from an ear could signal a serious skull fracture that has damaged a blood vessel or even the lining around the brain.
-Make sure you don’t fall for these common concussion myths that you assume are true.
+If you’re not sure if there’s been a direct injury to the ear, get evaluated: Blood dripping from an ear could signal a skull fracture that has damaged a blood vessel or even the lining around the brain.

 Diffuse (all-over) headache

 Does the pain extend beyond the area of the injury?
-Severe pain that is deep and spreads throughout the head, that does not respond to something like acetaminophen (Tylenol) or get better with time, could be a sign of serious damage.
-Until the victim has been thoroughly checked by an expert, she should avoid certain medications.
+Severe pain that is deep and spreads throughout the head, that does not get better with time, could be a sign of damage.
+Until the person has been thoroughly checked by an expert, he or she should avoid certain medications.
 Aspirin, for example, can increase the risk of internal bleeding.
 A nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen also might slightly increase the risk.
-If the victim takes a narcotic, you won’t know if it’s the medicine or the trauma causing a change in her mental status and pupils.
+If the person takes a narcotic-based pain killer, you won’t know if it’s the medicine or the trauma causing a change in his or her mental status and pupils.
 Wait for the doctor to tell you these drugs are safe to take.
-Don’t miss these signs your headache is something way worse.
+(Don’t miss these signs your headache is something more serious).